 Polyclonal Antibody Generation

 BioGenes is your expert for high-quality polyclonal antibody development services.
 Our dedicated team has developed more than 10,000 polyclonal antibodies for more than 30 years.
-We offer a variety of host species, and our immunization protocols ensure fast results, high yields, and a superior quality.
+Our immunization protocols deliver fast results, high yields, and uphold superior quality.
+All animals used for polyclonal antibody generation are housed in certified facilities in Germany demonstrating our commitment and responsibility for animal welfare.
+Below, you'll find detailed protocols for immunizing rabbits and goats.
+Should you require immunization of rats, mice or sheep, please don't hesitate to contact us.

 Development Strategy